Inside Shoes Are The Quarantine Fashion Trend I Never Expected To Get Behind

 Advertisement

-Below, we’ve asked a few of our favorite stylists to show us their Inside Shoes.
+Below, we’ve asked a few of our favourite stylists to show us their Inside Shoes.
 Hope they provide a mood boost for you, like it did for us.

 Christine Nicholson — "I turned 30 last year, and I've finally found comfort and joy in my style.
 I love UGGs (sue me); they're incredibly comfortable and feel like an outside slipper on days when I have to make a grocery run.
 My socks are by Comme Si.
 They're very soft and perfect for doing the shoe-with-sock look."